facebook

 Other interesting findings from the studies:

-Trials focusing on specific diseases also confirmed that MSC treatment is safe.
+Trials focusing on specific conditions also confirmed mesenchymal stem cells safety.

 Important Note: This information is for general knowledge and should not be taken as medical advice.
 Please consult with a healthcare professional for personalized recommendations regarding MSC treatment.